 - Pinkeens to Diddies - Interview with author David R. McCabe

 - It's Like This, plus meet Magical Tragical Edward and Arthur Magennis: new releases, apologies, hopeful promises...

 Beaten Track Publishing Blog

-Updates on our latest publications; guidance and advice on self-publishing, previews; reviews and syndicated posts from respected authors.
+Updates on our latest publications; previews; reviews and syndicated posts from respected authors.